T-Fang/Storyteller/README.md

    - You can untick the checkbox in each layer to hide it
    - You can click Edit and drag layers to reorder them
    - You can click Edit, select layers, and delete them
+   - You can click Edit, select a layer and click on the Duplicate button on the right of the Edit button to duplicate the layer

 7. Resizing, rotating, and translating canvas/layer
    ![img](https://lh5.googleusercontent.com/KgWxvocWzAPzBHfDmkkJG1vWeGq9stdkT4WgNqThRmzsR-2KjMU86qDENKekgXlgLk1ua2nmw_GKsWPj_piCACXJU-QQiQjpCy1Sq2iHHwaS7g4t8UIjs1rNXLhgBCKbNl3I16L5)